IanFinlayson/exploring-cs/chapter04.md

 Of course the answer should really be 0.3, but Python gives us a number that is almost, but not exactly, 0.3.
-This might seem like a flaw in Python, but it just comes from the fact that there are infinitely many real numbers between 0 and 1 --- we can\'t store them all perfectly in a computer.
-That\'s just life.
+This might seem like a flaw in Python, but it just comes from the fact that there are infinitely many real numbers between 0 and 1 --- we can't store them all perfectly in a computer.
+That's just life.
 The small amount of imprecision we get with floats is normally not an issue.

-As a rule of thumb, you should use integers when a number won\'t have a fractional component, because integers are exact.
+As a rule of thumb, you should use integers when a number won't have a fractional component, because integers are exact.
 When a number might have a fraction, you have to use a float.